-- ANTH 450 Independent Study 1 to 4 credit hours.
+ANTH 450 - Independent Study 1 to 4 credit hours.
 Academic inquiry into an area not covered in any established course, and carried on outside the usual instructor/classroom setting.
-Approved Plan of Study required. - ANTH 470 Field Work 2 to 4 credit hours.
+Approved Plan of Study required.

+ANTH 470 - Field Work 2 to 4 credit hours.
 Supervised on-site field work on an approved topic.
-Prerequisite: ANTH 110, junior or senior standing, and permission of instructor. - ANTH 495 Global Issues Seminar 4 credit hours.
+Prerequisite: ANTH 110, junior or senior standing, and permission of instructor.

+ANTH 495 - Global Issues Seminar 4 credit hours.
 This integrative capstone course allows seniors to study a variety of global issues in-depth and to present the results of their own particular global experiences and studies.
 Topics examined will vary from year to year.
 The seminar may be focused on a central theme or on a variety of issues, depending upon the students' international interests and the instructor's discretion.
 Prerequisite: GLBS 101; Study Abroad; senior standing.
-(Cross-listed as GLBS 495 and SOCI 495) - COMM 237 Media and Politics 4 credit hours.
-This course examines the relationship between mass media and politics.
-We will explore the ways in which mass communications media shape the politics of elections, daily governance, U.S. foreign policy, interest groups, social movements, and identity.
-(Cross-listed as POLS 237, SOCI 237) - CRIM 300 Special Topics 1 to 4 credit hours.
-An open course varying in contents from year to year, which allows concentration on special topics. - CRIM 332 Focusing on Police 2 credit hours.
-This course gives students an in-depth analysis of police operations.
-Discussions are centered on police operations and the social process involved in police-citizen contacts.
-Prerequisite: SOCI 245. - CRIM 340 Concepts of Penology 4 credit hours.
+(Cross-listed as GLBS 495 and SOCI 495)

+CRIM 200 - Special Topics 1 to 4 credit hours.

+CRIM 300 - Special Topics 1 to 4 credit hours.
+An open course varying in contents from year to year, which allows concentration on special topics.

+CRIM 340 - Concepts of Penology 4 credit hours.
 A survey of correctional concepts and philosophy with emphasis on the correctional institution as a community and the sociology of confinement.
 Additional focus on penal reform, correctional administration and innovation.
 Prerequisite: SOCI 110 and SOCI 245.
-(Cross-listed as SJST 340) - CRIM 351 Seminar in Criminal Behavior 4 credit hours.
+(Cross-listed as SJST 340)

+CRIM 351 - Seminar in Criminal Behavior 4 credit hours.
 Specific problems and issues concerning criminal behavior are examined in depth.
 The area of investigation varies with the disciplinary orientation of the instructor.
 Includes analysis of the causes of particular kinds of behavior, examination of methods of control, and consideration of current approaches to rehabilitation.
-Prerequisite: SOCI 245 and senior standing. - CRIM 400 Special Topics 1 to 4 credit hours.
-An open course varying in contents from year to year, which allows concentration on special topics. - CRIM 450 Independent Study 1 to 4 credit hours.
+Prerequisite: SOCI 245 and senior standing.

+CRIM 400 - Special Topics 1 to 4 credit hours.
+An open course varying in contents from year to year, which allows concentration on special topics.

+CRIM 450 - Independent Study 1 to 4 credit hours.
 Individual research by a Criminal Justice Studies major with senior standing into an area of interest.
-Research topics are chosen to complement material covered in other courses and to provide the student with additional information relevant to career or graduate interests.
-Approved Plan of Study required. - CRIM 470 Field Work in Criminal Justice Studies 2 to 4 credit hours.
-Students work with criminal justice related agencies and are expected to apply their theoretical knowledge to the practical experience gained from field work.
-Prerequisite: Senior standing, minimum 2.5 overall GPA and permission of instructor. - ENVS 212 Introduction to Remote Sensing 4 credit hours.
-Introduction to electromagnetic radiation principles, remote detection, and applications in a geospatial context.
-This course will provide an overview of aerial photography and
+Research topics are